 Even though we visited several cities, essentially we’re lazy tourists and as such feel no obligation to see it ALL.
 Those planned tours that march you across 10 cities in 10 days seem like a form of all-inclusive torture to me.
 I’d much rather hunker down in one place for a few days and get to know all the little corners.
-Like this alpine lake fed by a glacier stream that was so clear I could see trout, as big as my arm, swimming in the bottom.
+Like this alpine lake fed by a glacier stream that was so clear I could see trophy-size trout swimming along the bottom.

 We met a herd of gentle livestock that are permitted to roam freely along the path of that alpine lake.
 The famer had no worries – they’re around here someplace.

 I was impressed by how old traditions are kept strong and alive in both architecture and apparel.
 The houses are most definitely alpine with peaked roofs and decorative balconies, and the native costumes of dirndls and lederhosen are worn quite naturally and without pretense.